upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 02 -- HTML Mini-Lab/Lesson Plan.md

 				<li>Teacher explains that today’s activity will involve two parts: the first, proper formatting of HTML; the second, linking to pages and parts of a document, and it will serve to reinforce the new skills they have just learned in the last activity.   </li>
 				<li>Teacher illustrates how a child element is contained in its parent parent, referencing example. ```Example``` and  calls to attention the proper indentation of the child.   </li>
 				<li>Teacher goes on to explain the formatting of the HTML according to these conventions is very important, even though the browser can sometimes compensate for mistakes as it will make their code more readable.   </li>
-        <li> Teacher explains that  for the  second part of their lab they will have to   write links to other pages in their projects as well to other parts of the page. </li>
-        <li> Switching to the Cloud9 environment, the teacher live-codes how to make two links, the first being to an existing html document in the project.
-The teacher should stress that they is adding a src attribute and simply adding the file name. </li>
-        <li> For the second link, the teacher demonstrates how to add a link to a place in the page, explaining that  in order for the href to have any meaning, we need to the element  the class is going to navigate an “id attribute”-- e.g. id=”example”.
-Teacher should note  that the value of this id attribute could be anything.
-Then, for the href attribute of the a tag, the teacher should note that to direct the browser to the element just given an id, the href should  start with a hashtag (like in twitter) to call out that element specifically. </li>

 			</ul>
 		</td>